goetzpf/bash-dirstack/README.rst

 bash-dirstack 3.1
 =================

-An implementation of a persistent directory stack in bash.
+An implementation of a persistent directory stack in bash and Z shell.

 Motivation
 ----------